A qualified vet from Pakistan, trying to share his experiences through words.

-Pakistan is a country rich in natural resources and manpower, with its livestock contributing around 11% in national GDP and 58% in agricultural share of GDP.
+Pakistan is a country rich in natural resources and manpower, with its livestock contributing around 11% in national GDP and agriculture contributing 58% of the GDP.
 However, the lack of progressive administrative policies and political stability has weakened the agricultural sector, and farmers are struggling financially.

-Most farmers are subsistence farmers, meaning they rear 2–5 heads of livestock as an income stream to support their families and can't afford to pay for a vet's services.
+Most farmers are subsistence farmers, meaning they rear two to five heads of livestock as an income stream to support their families.
+They can't afford to pay for a vet's services.

 Therefore, they either resort to traditional herbal practices to treat their animals or summon an unqualified person to care for their livestock.
 A field veterinarian then struggles to find suitable clients; even if he manages to get some work, he isn't paid well.

 The above account is based on the experiences of the majority of vets in Pakistan.
-However, there are some vets earning a lucrative income in relatively developed parts of the country, such as Karachi, Lahore and Islamabad, running their own businesses.
+However, there are some vets earning a lucrative income in relatively developed parts of the country, such as Karachi, Lahore and Islamabad.

-In an economically unstable country where food security is a key issue facing the nation, a veterinarian is not given due respect and is seen as someone less important.
+In an economically unstable country where food security is a key issue facing the nation, a veterinarian is not given due respect.
+They are seen as someone less important.
 Apart from pet lovers and people with commercial livestock businesses, society as a whole doesn't recognise this profession as something of value.

-People avoid enrolling in veterinary courses and make fun of those who are truly passionate about helping the voiceless creatures, although there are some people in educated circles, including animal lovers and rescuers, who do realise the importance of this profession.
+People avoid enrolling in veterinary courses and make fun of those who are truly passionate about helping the voiceless creatures.
+However, there are some people in educated circles, including animal lovers and rescuers, who do realise the importance of this profession.

 Lack of Access to Modern-Day Medical Equipment